 Ukraine's Foreign Minister Andriy Sybiha demonstratively left the hall before Russia's Foreign Minister Sergey Lavrov began his speech at the OSCE foreign ministers' meeting in Malta.

-During the symbolic act, Sybiha called Lavrov a "war criminal," a statement that reflects the deep tensions between Ukraine and Russia following the start of a full-scale Russian invasion in February 2022.
+During this symbolic act, Sybiha called Lavrov a "war criminal," a statement that reflects the deep tensions between Ukraine and Russia following the start of the full-scale Russian occupation in February 2022.

 His departure was followed by a number of other ministers and diplomats who also decided to boycott Lavrov's speech as an act of solidarity with Ukraine and a form of protest against Russian aggression.
 Among them were the Foreign Minister of Poland, Radosław Sikorski, and the Foreign Minister of the Czech Republic, Jan Lipavsky, who expressed through this action the position of their countries against Russia's actions in Ukraine.